 There are some good ideas and reflections on impossible waterfall projects with unachievable deadlines.This book shows how the market as moved on since it was written eighten years ago.
 A lot of the advice given in this book is no longer valid in a self-organised and more rapid agile development environment.

-2* I am not sure I am the intended market for this patronising over-simplification of personalities but I disliked this book a lot.
+2* I am not sure I am the intended market for this patronizing over-simplification of personalities but I disliked this book a lot.
 See if the blurb sounds more fun for you –

 “Polar Bear Pirates are highly focused…they take on the Sleepwalkers, the workplace zombies… can be found on Planet Complacency…more powerful than the inhospitable Rock Bottom.”

-2* This is a high level view of Agile and its implementations from a point of project management.
-The content is ok but is very generic and difficult to see how you would use this to change how you work within the organisation.
+2* This is a high-level view of Agile and its implementations from a point of project management.
+The content is ok but is very generic and difficult to see how you would use this to change how you work within the organization.

 2* A guide to transitioning to Agile and the likely problems you will meet.
 An ok book but short and repeats information from other sources.